-The only slight downside was the lack of online payment and intermittent internet.
+The only slight downsides was the lack of online payment and intermittent internet.
 It took multiple attempts to FaceTime/Skype/whatsapp call with our families on Christmas Day.
-So maybe if you are looking for a beach to work remotely from this isn’t the one for you.
-But isn’t that why people love to visit remote, quiet islands so much? – To detox from social media and technology and fully unwind.
+So if you are looking for a beach to work remotely from, this isn’t the one for you.
+But isn’t that why people love to visit remote, quiet islands?
+To completely detox from social media, technology and simply unwind?

 The payment issue is not specific to The Pipes Resort but to the whole island.
 Be sure to carry more than enough dollars to pay for your stay and all food and drink you will be consuming.
 No card machines/ATMs are available on the island so all payments need to be in cash.

-There was no safe, which is usually something we avoid when picking accommodations, but at no point during our stay the island did we feel unsafe and our bungalow was very secure (there’s no way to break in through concrete without being noticed).
+There was no safe, which is usually something we avoid when picking accommodation, but at no point during our stay on the island did we feel unsafe and our bungalow was very secure (there’s no way to break in through concrete without being noticed).